-The City of smiles gets an eco-friendly reason to smile even more.
-After the Asian Development Bank (ADB) has chosen Davao, City as one of only three locations in the Asia-Pacific to test its bicycle-sharing program.
+The Durian Capital of the Philippines (one of Davao City’s nickname) gets an eco-frienndly commute option.
+The Asian Development Bank (ADB) has chosen Davao, City as one of only three locations in the Asia-Pacific to test its bicycle-sharing program.

 The Philippines has been pushing for cleaner and more eco-friendly initiatives, especially in terms with transportation, which is a major air pollution contributor in the counter.
 ADB has backed several projects in the country, which has been successfully launched to the public.
 The most successful was the approval of the country’s (if not world’s) first electric jeepney (e-jeepney) franchise.